napatprasertwaree/machine_learning_projects/recommender_system/README.md

 ## Overview
 In modern recommender systems, leveraging user feedback is crucial for improving recommendation quality and enhancing user satisfaction.
 Feedback data can be broadly classified into two types: **explicit feedback** (e.g., ratings and likes) and **implicit feedback** (e.g., clicks and purchase history).
 While explicit feedback provides direct insight into user preferences, implicit feedback is inferred from user interactions and can be valuable in understanding underlying interests.

-This project addresses the challenges associated with implicit feedback, with careful handling of missing values: avoiding interpretation of missing explicit feedback as zeros, which could misrepresent user sentiments, while treating zeros in implicit feedback as a lack of interest.
+This project addresses the challenges associated with explicit feedback, with careful handling of missing values: avoiding interpretation of missing explicit feedback as zeros, which could misrepresent user sentiments, while treating zeros in implicit feedback as a lack of interest.

 ## Challenges and Goals
 One of the significant challenges in building effective recommendation models is the **sparsity** of user ratings, which hinders the performance of traditional algorithms like K-Nearest Neighbors (KNN).
 Beyond accuracy, additional evaluation metrics such as **diversity** and **serendipity** are critical for engaging users by offering varied and occasionally unexpected recommendations.